 Finally, in the Upper Montclair neighborhood, 17.2% of people ride the train to work each day.
 This is a very high percentage compared to most places.
 In fact, NeighborhoodScout's analysis reveals that this is a higher level of train ridership than in 95.6% of the neighborhoods in America.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The Upper Montclair neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Upper Montclair neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 9.2% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 95.1% of all neighborhoods in America.

 Did you know that the Upper Montclair neighborhood has more Eastern European and Armenian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 3.9% of this neighborhood's residents have Eastern European ancestry and 1.3% have Armenian ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.